Board of Visitors

 Cathy Sigal (2018-2026)

-In 1981, Cathy Sigal joined Mobil Research and Development Corporation, where she developed new catalysts for petrochemical manufacturing.
-She moved to Merck Research Laboratories in 1984, where she designed and scaled up processes for the production of new drugs and vaccines.
+Cathy Sigal is retired but continues to stay engaged in volunteer activities.
 She joined the Juvenile Diabetes Research Foundation in 1998, eventually serving as director of international research.
 In this role, Sigal oversaw JDRF’s international research portfolio and worked to build numerous partnerships with governmental agencies worldwide for the funding of diabetes research.
-Sigal is now retired but continues to stay engaged in volunteer activities.
-Currently, she serves as chair of the American Chemical Society Development Advisory Board.
-As chairperson, she has worked to advocate for scholarships for underrepresented students in the field, as well as to support other cociety priorities such as green chemistry.
+She moved to Merck Research Laboratories in 1984, where she designed and scaled up processes for the production of new drugs and vaccines.
+In 1981, Cathy Sigal joined Mobil Research and Development Corporation, where she developed new catalysts for petrochemical manufacturing.
+She previously served as chair of the American Chemical Society Development Advisory Board, where she worked to advocate for scholarships for underrepresented students in the field, as well as to support other societal priorities such as green chemistry.
 Sigal was a member of NC State’s College of Sciences Foundation Board for ten years, and for most of those years, she served on the Finance Committee.

 Kimberly Siran (2018-2026)